 In January 2019 the WCN were awarded £2000 for the project 'Coventry: A City of Cultures' from GRP Connecting Cultures, at the University of Warwick.

-We are especially excited by this project, as it will involve collaboration between the Dept of Classics and Ancient History here at Warwick University and academics from the Coventry University, along with the Herbert Art Gallery and Museum in Coventry, Lunt Fort Roman site, and local Coventry schools.
+We were especially excited by this project, as it involved collaboration between the Dept of Classics and Ancient History here at Warwick University and academics from the Coventry University, along with the Herbert Art Gallery and Museum and in Coventry, Lunt Fort Roman site, and local Coventry schools.

 Reconstructed east gateway of Lunt Roman Fort at modern day Bagngton, Coventry

 In this project, we investigated the role played by the meeting of cultures in the development of Coventry from Roman through to Medieval times, and are developing teaching resources to help bring local history and Classics to Coventry and Warwickshire schools.